garrandall/popular-music-data/tracks/old-fashion-love-commodores.md

 She takes my heart and sends me for a whirl
 I'm on the wings of love and I don't take care where I go Because when we reach that star we both will know
- Ooh
+ Oh
-Our love was meant to be, baby, ooh
+Our love was meant to be, baby, oh

 I want some lovin' tonight
 Some old-fashion love, baby